wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 Yes.
 It works with images previously uploaded into the media library.
 You can select to prefer the first image to the featured image or to use the first image only.

-= Which languages does the plugin support? =

-Actually these languages are supported:

-* English
-* German

-Further translations are welcome.
-If you want to give in your translation please leave a notice in the [plugin's support forum](http://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).

 = Where is the *.pot file for translating the plugin in any language? =

 If you want to contribute a translation of the plugin in your language it would be great!
 You would find the *.pot file in the 'languages' directory of this plugin.
 If you would send the *.po file to me I would include it in the next release of the plugin.